-As a relatively young methodology in the software engineering community, Extreme Programming (XP) [4] and its development practices are becoming increasingly popular, but its value is still confounded by hype and implicit, yet-tobe validated knowledge.
-Anecdotes of industrial teams experiencing success with partial or full implementations of XP practices are abundant [20, 21, 31].
+As a relatively young methodology in software engineering, Extreme Programming (XP) [3] and its development practices are becoming increasingly popular, but its value is still confounded by hype and implicit, yet-to-be validated knowledge.
+Anecdotes of industrial teams experiencing success with partial or full implementations of XP practices are abundant [18, 19, 28].
 However, organizations need a framework that empirically assesses XP's efficacy.

+Sim et al. challenged the software engineering community to create benchmarks - a set of tests used to compare the performance of alternative techniques [26].
 Much fine work has been done on metrics for software development.
 The amount of literature on the subject and the process of gathering a significant set of metrics can be overwhelming to a small, informal team.
-Boehm and Turner [6] suggest that an informal team culture is appropriate agile methods, but this may mean that team members are less likely to be enthusiastic about formal metrics.
+Boehm and Turner [5] suggest that an informal team culture is appropriate agile methods, but this may mean that team members are less likely to be enthusiastic about formal metrics.
 Additionally, XP teams are often less likely to have metrics specialists on their staff due to size constraints and an avoidance of what is generally considered to be a formal, heavyweight aspect of software development.

-Sim et al. challenged the software engineering community to create benchmarks - a set of tests used to compare the performance of alternative techniques [28].
+Thus, it is important to create a framework that is both informative and lightweight.

 In this paper, we provide the details of a benchmark for assessing the extent to which an organization has adopted XP practices and the result of this adoption.
 The benchmark, called the XP Evaluation Framework (XP-EF), has three parts: XP Context Factors (XP-cf), XP Adherence Metrics (XP-am) and XP Outcome Metrics (XP-om), as shown in Figure 1.
 The framework was designed for use throughout development by agile teams.
-The metrics are focused, concise and can be collected by a small team without a dedicated metrics specialist.
-Two published case studies, one at IBM [35] and one at Sabre Airline Solutions [19], have already been completed with XP-EF v1.2 [34] and v1.3.
+The metrics are focused, concise, and can be collected by a small team without a dedicated metrics specialist.
+Two published case studies, one at IBM [32] and one at Sabre Airline Solutions [17], have already been completed with XP-EF v1.2 [30] and v1.3 [31].
 However, as additional case studies are completed, it is expected that the specific set of metrics which comprise the XP-EF for object-oriented languages will evolve over time.
 Through replication of case studies which utilize the structure of the XP-EF, the community can build an experience factory of empirical findings on XP; the results of these case studies can be integrated and combined.

 The metric suite was developed using the Goal-Question-Metrics (GQM) technique [1], as will be discussed as the metrics are presented.
-Additionally, we had some overriding goals for the metrics suite: We desired for the metrics to be:
+Additionally, we had some overriding goals for the metrics suite.
+We desired for the metrics to be:

-- Parsimonious and simple enough for a small team to measure without a metrics specialist and with minimal burden - Concrete and unambiguous - Comprehensive and complete enough to cover vital factors
+• Parsimonious and simple enough for a small team to measure without a metrics specialist and with minimal burden

+- Concrete and unambiguous - Comprehensive and complete enough to cover vital factors